Ski Snowstar: History

-In 1979, 70 acres of land was purchased to build Ski Snowstar.
+In 1979, about 70 acres of land was purchased to build Ski Snowstar.
 When the park opened in the winter of 1981-82, it had 6 acres of ridable land, a four-person chairlift and a cable tow.
 They also had 3 snow machines that covered all the hills.
 The ski lodge offered a cafeteria, lounge, ticket office, ski school, ski patrol, rental office, and a gift shop.
 The following summer, they almost doubled ridable acres with the addition of an intermediate hill and another quad chairlift.
 The park was purchased in 2021 by a couple from Illinois City.

 Facilities

 Buildings on the property include a 6,000 square foot lodge with multiple dining options, a welcome center and a ski patrol.
-There are 32 snow guns that cover 100% of the 28 ridable acres and can produce enough snow for a season to last 75 days.
+There are 32 snow guns that cover the entire resort and can produce enough snow for a season to last 75 days.
 The park experiences a natural annual snowfall of 38-40 inches.
 Of the 14 trails, half are for intermediate level skiers, while the remaining trails are divided between beginner and advanced(25% each).
 It has six ski lifts of different varieties.
 Two are tow ropes.
 Features include quarter pipe, hip jumps, spines, and more.
 Snowstar also has a tubing hill.
 Opening in February 2019, Snowstar also offers year round zip-line tours.
 It features four lines, with the longest line spanning 1,300 feet.